carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 ~~~
 {: .source}

-This will produce a queue channel containing three elements, a value (the glob pattern match), and the set of file pairs.
-A named list is called a tuple.
+This will produce a queue channel containing a tuple that has two elements, a value (the glob pattern match), and the set of file pairs.

 The asterisk, `*`, matches any number of characters (including none), and the `{}` braces specify a collection of subpatterns.
 Therefore the `*_{1,2}` pattern matches any file name ending in `_1.fq.gz` or `_2.fq.gz` .